- How do I transfer to UL Lafayette?

 - Academic amnesty can be considered if a student has not been enrolled in any college or university for at least three years before the effective semester of enrollment.
 You must request this option prior to your enrollment at UL Lafayette by submitting a request to the Undergraduate Admissions Committee.
 UL Lafayette does not automatically recognize academic amnesty granted to a student by another institution.
 A request to recognize academic amnesty granted by another institution should be made to the academic dean or the Undergraduate Admissions Committee.

 - Subject to general limitations, UL Lafayette does accept credit earned through College Level Examination Program (CLEP) subject examinations, and College Board Advanced Placement (AP).
 The University Catalog provides guidelines for credit exams.

 - UL Lafayette follows the recommendations of the American Council on Education's Guide to the Evaluation of Educational Experiences in the Armed Services and will grant credit for certain military schools, subject to the approval of the Director of Admissions and the student’s academic dean.

 - Yes.
-At UL Lafayette, all college level courses that you successfully complete will transfer to the University and will be calculated into your UL Lafayette grade point average.
+At UL Lafayette, all courses that you complete will transfer to the University and will be calculated into your cumulative grade point average.